lueck/scannedb-ok/README.md

 ## Installation

+For building and installing [`stack`](https://docs.haskellstack.org/en/stable/README/#quick-start-guide), the haskell build tool, is required.

 - 1. Clone this repository
 - 2. Clone [`pdf-toolbox`](https://github.com/Yuras/pdf-toolbox) so
   that it lives in the same directory as `googleb-ok`.